awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 You use a Lambda step to run an AWS Lambda function\.
 You can run an existing Lambda function, or SageMaker can create and run a new Lambda function\.
 For a notebook that shows how to use a Lambda step in a SageMaker pipeline, see [sagemaker\-pipelines\-lambda\-step\.ipynb](https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker-pipelines/tabular/lambda-step/sagemaker-pipelines-lambda-step.ipynb)\.

 **Important**
 Lambda steps were introduced in Amazon SageMaker Python SDK v2\.51\.0 and Amazon SageMaker Studio v3\.9\.1\.
 You must update Studio before you use a Lambda step or the pipeline DAG doesn't display\.
-To update Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.
+To update Studio, see [Shut down and Update SageMaker Studio](studio-tasks-update-studio.md)\.

 SageMaker provides the [sagemaker\.lambda\_helper\.Lambda](https://sagemaker.readthedocs.io/en/stable/api/utility/lambda_helper.html) class to create, update, invoke, and delete Lambda functions\. `Lambda` has the following signature\.